How to Search the FDA’s Adverse Event Databases

 Cosmetics, Dietary Supplements & Food

-The CAERS database contains adverse event reports and product complaints related to food, dietary supplements, and cosmetics.
-This database can be reviewed by downloading raw data sets.
+The CAERS database can be reviewed by downloading raw data sets on the FDA website.
 A searchable, web-based tool for this database is not currently available.

-These FDA databases can be useful tools in finding adverse events with drugs, medical devices, vaccines, food, cosmetics, and dietary supplements.
-It should be noted that there are limitations to this data.
+Searching the FDA’s adverse events databases can show you how many other consumers were adversely affected after using a particular drug, medical device, etc., as well as how their injuries compare to yours.
+It should be noted that there are limitations to these data.
 Reports in these databases are not necessarily reviewed by medical professionals.
 Additionally, the existence of a report does not establish a cause-and-effect relationship.